 Patients are seen by a dermatologist and a rheumatologist at the same time in the Dermatology-Rheumatology Connective Tissue Disease Program.
 This enables immediate interaction between the healthcare providers ensuring clear communication; development of a unified therapy plan; and ensures coordination of care.
 Additionally, this service benefits patients by minimizing blood draws and the number of visits.

-Led by Dr. Gideon P. Smith, an expert in this field, the Dermatology-Rheumatology Connective Tissue Disease Program provides comprehensive care for patients with skin problems associated with arthritic related diseases such as rheumatoid arthritis, lupus, scleroderma, and connective tissue disease.
+Founded by Dr. Gideon P. Smith, an expert in this field, the Dermatology-Rheumatology Connective Tissue Disease Program provides comprehensive care for patients with skin problems associated with arthritic related diseases such as rheumatoid arthritis, lupus, scleroderma, and connective tissue disease.
 Dr. Smith completed a Sulzberger Fellowship at New York University Langone Medical Center where he specialized in psoriatic arthritis and scleroderma.
 He received a number of awards for recognition of his work and has expertise in connective tissue disease, dermatology-rheumatology, psoriatic arthritis, and scleroderma.
-Dr. Smith is fluent in Spanish and is accepting new patients.
+Dr. Smith is fluent in Spanish.

 Massachusetts General Hospital Rheumatology Unit provides expert care for rheumatic diseases and is ranked highly by U.S. News & World Report.
 Members of the Rheumatology Unit participating in this clinic are known nationally for their clinical and research leadership, including: